Altinn/altinn-studio-docs/content/teknologi/altinnstudio/changelog/app-nuget/v4/breaking-changes.md

     In the `App` folder you will also find `Startup.cs`

-    Several lines of code will be removed from this file and replaces with the two lines below.
+    Several lines of code will be removed and replaced with the two lines below.

     ```cs
     services.AddAppServices(Configuration, _env);